 - Kerosene Heaters.

 - Chain Saws.

-What to do if your CO detector goes off.
+What should you do if your CO detector goes off?

 - As you leave, turn off fuel burning appliances if possible.

 - Seek medical attention if you have signs symptoms of CO poisoning.

 - Don’t go back into the building until cleared by the fire department